bbkane/fling/README.md

 fling is much dumber than GNU Stow - it's missing several options, only considers one directory at a time, and deals with absolute paths only (in contrast, GNU Stow works exclusively with relative paths).

-As a tradeoff, fling's codebase is simpler. fling compiles to a single binary and contains roughly 750 lines of Go code as of 2021-12-03.
+As a tradeoff, fling's codebase is simpler. fling compiles to a single binary and contains fewer lines of code.
 It's very easy to understand what fling will do for a particular invocation: fling prints out (in color!) what it plans to link/unlink and asks you (by default) before continuing.
 Finally, fling's `--dotfiles` option [works correctly](https://github.com/aspiers/stow/issues/33) (and is on by default).

 ## Install